waycrate/waycrate.github.io/outreach/gsoc/2024/idea-list.md

 ### Description:

-The current SWHKD parser had been hand-rolled and is flaky in it's formal description.
-With this idea we aim to introduce a set of robust DSL rules by defining a formal grammar to rewrite our parser.
+The current SWHKD parser has been hand-rolled.
+The parser has poor error messages and a host of bugs breaking valid usecases, culminating in bad user experience.

-This idea aims to replace the current parser to get rid of a host of parser related bugs and lead to better errors messages and UX.
+With the goal of improving user experience and bug fixing, this idea plans to introduce a new parser with robust DSL rules by defining a formal grammar.

 ---